 Late Tax Filers May Qualify for Abatement of Penalties

 The IRS has a program called the First Time Abate which allows for a taxpayer to have the late filing penalties waived.
-This only applies if the taxpayer has been compliant for the past three years.
+The IRS abatement of penalties only applies if the taxpayer has been compliant for the past three years.
 This means paying on time, filing on time, etc. This also includes the penalty for late payroll tax deposits.

-To find out more about abatement, its inclusions, exclusions and instructions, check out Form 843 Claim for Refund and Request for Abatement.
+To find out more about abatement, its inclusions, exclusions and instructions, check out IRS Form 843 Claim for Refund and Request for Abatement of Penalties.

 Form 843 can be used for the following:

 - A refund of tax, other than a tax for which a different form must be used.

 - An abatement of tax, other than income, estate, or gift tax.
 Employers cannot use Form 843 to request an abatement of FICA tax, RRTA tax, or income tax withholding.

 - A refund to an employee of excess social security or RRTA tax withheld by any one employer, but only if your employer will not adjust the overcollection.

 - A refund to an employee of social security or Medicare taxes that were withheld in error, but only if your employer will not adjust the overcollection.